mosip/id-authentication/design/registration-processor/Approach_for_OSI_validation.md

                      TRUE : valid individual.
                      FALSE : invalid individual.
     ```
 - TODO : Password validation - Registration-processor has to support password validation as well.
 The Kernel will provide rest API inside IAM module which will validate user password.
 Registration-Processor will create a dummy service to complete own implementation.
 Once the Kernel service is ready then integrate with the actual API.
-The API spec is not yet ready from Kernel hence mock will be created by processor.
 - On successful validation send request to osi_bus out address.
 On failure send response to error queue.
 If any internal error happens during validation then send response to retry queue.
 In case of failure the registration-client has to resend the packet.
 Make sure the failure status is mapped to external status as 'resend'
 - Update the packet status in "Registration-status" table for both successful and failed validation.